 The College is required to communicate its policy on transfer credit.
 Information on the College’s policies regarding transfer of credit is outlined in the annual College Catalog and has also been included in this section.
 Students or prospects with questions regarding transfer of credit may contact the Office of Student Development at 251-580-2104 or 251-580-2181.
-Information for transfer students can be found on pages 10 through 12 of the 2010-2011 College Catalog.
+Information for transfer students can be found on here.

 General Principles for Transfer of Credit

 - Courses completed at other regionally accredited postsecondary institutions with a passing grade (D or higher, without being on probation or suspension) will be accepted for transfer as potentially creditable toward graduation requirements.
 Transfer students admitted on academic probation will have only course grades of “C” or better accepted for transfer.